-To qualify for a Chapter 7 bankruptcy in Kentucky, a debtor must pass the means test.
-The means test has two parts.
+To qualify for a Chapter 7 bankruptcy in Kentucky, a debtor must pass the “means test.”
+To begin, the means test has two parts.
 In the first part, you automatically qualify if your income is below the average income for your household and family size.
-In the second part, you can still qualify if your reasonable and allowed expenses deducted from your income does not leave anything to make a Chapter 13 payment.
+In the second part, you qualify if your reasonable and allowable expense deductions from your income does not leave anything to make a Chapter 13 payment.

 There are times when there is a purpose for Chapter 13 such as stopping foreclosures and catching up on a mortgage.
-But you should not be talked into Chapter 13 just because the attorney will make more money from Chapter 13 than Chapter 7.
-The reasons to file a Chapter 13 include
+But you should not be talked into Chapter 13 just because the attorney makes more money from Chapter 13 than Chapter 7.
+To clarify, the reasons to file Chapter 13 include the following:

-- you can only file one Chapter 7 every 8 years,
+- You may only file one Chapter 7 every 8 years

-- stopping student loan or income tax collections and abusive charges.
+- You need to stop student loan or income tax collections and abusive charges

-Debtors who have predominately business debts are not required to pass the means test to file Chapter 7.
-The bankruptcy means test has two major parts.
-First, if your income is less than the average income for your family size then you automatically pass the means test and can file a Chapter 7 bankruptcy.
-These amounts adjust yearly.
-Below are the income for Kentucky.
-Each state and county have different average incomes.
-Your Income is determined by the prior 6 months of income divided by 6 and then multiplied by 12 to get the average annual income for the bankruptcy means test.
-By lowering your income temporarily such as filing while you are unemployed or on maternity leave you may qualify for a Chapter 7.
+First, please note that debtors with predominately business debts do not have to pass the means test to file Chapter 7.
+Now, on to the bankruptcy means test which has two major parts.
+First, if your income is less than the average income for your family size then you automatically pass the means test and file a Chapter 7 bankruptcy.
+Also, note that these amounts adjust yearly.
+As an example, in the table below is the income for Kentucky.
+However, each state and county have different average incomes.
+However, your income determination is from the prior 6 months of income divided by 6 and then multiplied by 12 to get the average annual income for the bankruptcy means test.
+By lowering your income temporarily such as filing while you are unemployed or on maternity leave, you might qualify for a Chapter 7.

 These amounts are the amounts which automatically qualify you for a Chapter 7.
-They change often during the year.
-These are 2020 amounts and the amounts change quaterly.
+However, they change often during the year.
+For your reference, these are 2020 amounts with the amounts changing quarterly.

 Even if your income is greater than the average family income you may still pass the bankruptcy means test and be able to file Chapter 7 bankruptcy if after deducting for reasonable and necessary expenses there is about $150 or less in disposable income left or if what is left pays back little to unsecured non-priority creditors.